biggie-boss/LoreRim/README.md

 - Ebonarm follower rework: One Handed raises damage blocked, Block raises armor rating and Heavy Armor raises attack damage by 0.2% per skill level.
 These bonuses are doubled in an Oblivion Realm.
 Devotee ALSO gains bonus to frost and shock resist when wearing Ebony Armor (equal to the fire resist you already get).
 - Hermaeus Black Books halved in effect (kinda insane that they're permanent).
 Also the spell cost reduction is now 5% stronger spells.
 Devotee also gets 20% stronger entropic spells.
 - Hoonding, fixed incorrect calculation of follower ability
-- Jephre changed follower and devotee 2nd tier to be out of combat OR outdoors (so you can be in combat outdoors).
-Follower ability gets 2x stronger bonus from eating meat but no benefit from most other food.
-It took forever to add meat keywords onto all meat in the game, let me know if I missed some.
+- Jephre Follower rework: Up 300 armor rating and 15% movement speed when unarmored.
+Eating meat is twice as strong, other food provides little benefit.
+Devotee: Magicka and Stamina regenerates 200% faster outdoors, half indoors.
+Deal up to 20% more physical damage when unarmored.
+Praying to Jephre brings clear weather.
 - Julianos blessing dropped to +30 magicka, devotee ability re-buffed to 20% spell magnitude.
 Follower ability changed to spells last up to 20% longer and hostile spells are up to 20% weaker. (the 20% weaker hostile spells stacks with the 75% magic/elemental/absorb resist caps)
 - Jyggalag Devotee now also gives - take 75% less physical damage while staggered.
 - Kynareth blessing dropped to +30 stamina.
-Devotee also applies to spirit summons.
+Followe reworked to: Plant-based food is 50% stronger.
+When eating is, restore 200% more stamina, deal 20% more bow damage and run 20% faster..
+Devotee also gets "Friendly animals and spirit summons are have their attributes healed" No prayer cooldown at devotee level.
 - Leki devotee changed to 50% more damage against targets at full hp.
 - Mannimarco Follower changed back to undead and removed time requirement, but now is only up to 100%.
 Devotee changed back to only undead conjurations but swapped health to 20% physical damage.
 - Magnus rework.
 New Follower: up to 30% stronger touch or rune spells and 50% less charge use when holding a staff.
 New Devotee: Potions and ingredients restore 2x magicka.
 When under the effects of a magicka potion, soul gems provide 2x charge.
 No penalties for Atronachs.